Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 The results of the testing were successful.
 The AI's generations were generally more accurate, more descriptive, related to the race and the other character, and were less repititive/inclusive of too much information from the prompt/story.
 When references were made to previous story/prompt context, the descriptions were more creative and tended to expand on those reference (e.g. taking `deep emerald eyes` from the prompt and substituting another trait like `kind` or `forest green`).

-Overall, I am pleased with the results and I believe that at least the single one tested can be reasonably recommended.
-The initial testing is promising and additional testing will be certainly justified.

-There are additional items with respect to signposts that I would like to test:

-- Using multiple signposts at different insertion points
-  - At specific points to separate types of lorebook entries
-  - At intervals (e.g. every 4 lines)
-- Use during actual play

 #### 5.1(b) `***` In-Entry Signpost

-Benvolio has mentioned that using `***` within an entry may show some promise, and therefore will be worth testing.
+Benvolio mentioned that using `***` within an entry may show some initial promise, based off the use of in-entry signposts in AID, and I therefore decided to test.
 The method appears as:
 > `[ *** Name: entry information here ]`

-I will test this methodology and report the results.
+Testing of this did not yield particularly helpful results.
+Major segments of the entry were generally ignored.

+Benvolio confirmed that his own testing did not have successful results.

 #### 5.1(c) `<<•>>>` Signpost